pgRouting/workshop/docs/source/chapters/prepare_data.rst

   mkdir ~/Desktop/workshop
   cd ~/Desktop/workshop

-.. rubric:: When using OSGeo Live
+.. rubric:: Option 1) When using OSGeo Live

+OSGeo Live comes with osm data from the city of Boston.

 .. code-block:: bash